 Here are some important below-the-line deductions:

-SALT – The current tax law says you can deduct up to $10,000 for state and local taxes (SALT).
+State and Local Taxes (SALT) – The current tax law says you can deduct up to $10,000 ($5,000 if married filing separately) for state and local taxes.

 Home office – If you are self-employed, you can choose whether to deduct the square footage of your office space at a flat rate or a percent of certain home office-related expenses.